 Sperm donation is opted for in cases where a male partner is diagnosed with azoospermia.
 It also applies to women who wish to become single mothers.
-Fertilia by Genesis is collaborating with highly reputable sperm banks both in Greece and abroad and can support you in finding the most suitable sperm donor for you.
+Fertilia is collaborating with highly reputable sperm banks both in Greece and abroad and can support you in finding the most suitable sperm donor for you.

 According to Greek Law, sperm donation in Greece is anonymous and altruistic.
 Donor anonymity is forever protected by law.
 Even when a donor-conceived child reaches 18 years of age, the donor’s identity is under no circumstances revealed.

 Sperm donation can be applied either through In Vitro Fertilisation or through Intrauterine Sperm Insemination.

 In Vitro Fertilization by Sperm Donation consists of the following steps:

 Gonadotropins are used to stimulate the growth of multiple ovarian follicles.
 The term “gonadotropins” refers to medications that contain follicle-stimulating hormone (FSH) and Luteinising Hormone (LH).
 During this process, we closely monitor the growth of the ovarian follicles by transvaginal ultrasound scans and blood tests.
 When applying the short protocol, the one most commonly used, ovarian stimulation commences on the 2nd or 3rd day of your cycle and takes about 10-12 days to complete.
 During that period, your response to medication will be assessed on 3- to 4-time points via sonography and hormone blood tests.
 Should you leave Greece and return to your country of residence, the progress of the ovarian stimulation can be remotely monitored by sending us your reports for review.